Our Mission:

 Chief Scott Gray—Fayetteville Police

-Jodi Isley—Courageous Challenge and Liaison I-20 East corridor
+Jodi Isley—Liaison I-20 East corridor

-Kevin Briggs (CHIPS Ret.)—Suicide Intervention Advocate
+Kevin Briggs—Suicide Intervention Advocate

 Lee Longe - Henry County Liaison

-MSgt (R) Anita Holloway— Faith Community Liaison
+MSgt (R) Anita Holloway— Faith Community

 Pat Strode -CIT Liaison

-Sheriff Barry Babb—Fayette County Sheriff’s Office
+Sheriff Barry Babb—Fayette County

 Who we’ve helped.